harryye930/PlannerApp/phase2/README.md

   - Able to revert their planner to its previous accessibility level (public, private, etc.)
   - Able to select other users for their friends list
   - Whenever they set a creation to "friends-only", any user on that list will have access to it
-  - Upon being added as a friend, there should be immediate access to all of the friends-only content
+  - Upon being added as a friend, there should be immediate access to all the friends-only content
 - Interact with other users' planners that have been made "public"

 #### Trial User